 By then we’ll be humming “50-years of hurt, never stopped us…”

 Harry Redknapp might have cost more, Martin O’Neill might have been more volatile and Alan Pardew just a little bit dull but we would have stood a chance.”

 Italy and our new manager on he other hand were magnificent in beating Spain.
 Using wing-backs Conte controlled the Spanish passing and menaced on the break.
 Italy were clearly superior and go on to a quarter-final against Germany who have never beaten them in finals.

 Who’s going to replace Hodgson?
 Do you care?
-Instead of looking at the betting markets, why not give no deposit slots bonus ago?
-It’s going to be a while before the FA make up their tiny minds.
+It seems likes it’s going to be a while before the FA make up their tiny minds.

 Tuesday 28 June

 Gareth Southgate has ruled himself out much to the disappointment of the FA board who had hoped to appoint the unqualified hopeless former Middlesbrough manager – sacked at the Riverside, so qualified for England.